1. Learning the ropes of business management and leading teams at the BBC.

 How can I get started?

-The best way to find a business apprenticeship is by searching for one using the government’s search tool.
+The best way to find a business apprenticeship is by searching for one using the government’s Find An Apprenticeship search tool.
 You can search for the type of apprenticeship, the level and the location.
 In the listing you’ll find entry requirements, tasks, the qualifications you’ll gain and where you can go afterwards.